bcjmlegacy/ESP8266-MQTT-Thermal-Printer/README.md

 - *my_id* - name of the printer (will be visible in MQTT log)
 - *mqtt_port* - MQTT server port, default is 1883
 - *baud* - baud rate for communication, leave at 9600
+- *printer_size* - sets the number of characters to print per line before wrapping to a new line
 - *papercheck_milliseconds* - sends every defined milliseconds the status on topic *mqtt_listen_topic_papercheck* (see below)
   recommendation: minimum 10000 (= 10sec)
 - *mqtt_listen_topic_text2print* - MQTT topic that we will be using ot listen for text to print e.g. *Hello world!*